API Reference

 • master_reader: demonstrates endTransmission(false) + requestFrom repeated-start read.

-For mock-based tests of buffer management and timeout logic, inspect tests/test_wire.cpp.
+For mock-based tests of buffer management, deferred-write failure handling, and timeout logic, inspect tests/test_wire.cpp.